One Day in Grand Canyon: South Rim Itinerary with Top Sights (+Map)

 Bright Angel Trail

-The Bright Angel Trail is the most popular hiking trail from the South Rim.
+The Bright Angel Trail is the most popular hiking trail at the South Rim.
 It gives visitors a chance to experience going below the rim and “into the canyon”.
-12 miles long in its entirety, there are multiple rest houses and switchbacks every 1.5 miles that provide opportunities to turn around when opting for a shorter hike.

 Bright Angel Trailhead at the South Rim of the Grand Canyon